davisaantos/crossfire/README.md

 # `crossfire` Python client
 </div>

-`crossfire` is a package created to give easier access to [Fogo Cruzado](https://fogocruzado.org.br/)'s datasets, which is a digital collaborative platform of gun shooting occurences in the metropolitan areas of Rio de Janeiro and Recife.
+`crossfire` is a package created to give easier access to [Fogo Cruzado](https://fogocruzado.org.br/)'s datasets, which is a digital collaborative platform of gun shooting occurrences in the metropolitan areas of Rio de Janeiro and Recife.

 The package facilitates data extraction from [Fogo Cruzado's open API](https://api.fogocruzado.org.br/).